Battle of Badr: Muslim plan of action

 By Sunday, 11 March (15 Ramadan), both armies were about a day's march from Badr.
-Muhammad and Abu Bakr had conducted a scouting operation and managed to locate the camp of the Quraish.
+Muhammad and Abu Bakr had conducted a scouting operation and managed to locate the camp of the Quraysh.
 They came across an old bedouin nearby from whom they managed to find out the exact strength of their army and their location.
-In the evening, Muhammad dispatched 'Ali, az-Zubayr and Sa'd ibn Abi Waqqas to scout for the Makkans.
+In the evening, Muhammad dispatched Ali, Zubayr and Sa'd ibn Abi Waqqas to scout for the Meccans.
 They captured two Meccan water-bearers at the wells of Badr.
-Expecting them to say they were with the caravan, the Muslims were horrified to hear them say they were with the main Quraishi army.
+Expecting them to say they were with the caravan, the Muslims were horrified to hear them say they were with the main Qurayshi army.
 Unsatisfied with their answer, while Muhammad was praying, some of the Muslims beat the two boys into lying and Muhammad strictly condemned this action later.
-Muhammad then extracted the details of the Makkans from the boys.
+Muhammad then extracted the details of the Meccans from the boys.
 The next day Muhammad ordered a march to Badr and arrived before the Meccans.

 When the Muslim army arrived from the east, Muhammad initially chose to encamp at the first well he encountered. al-Hubab ibn al-Mundhir, however, asked him if this choice was from divine instruction or Muhammad's own opinion.
-When Muhammad responded in the latter, Hubab suggested that the Muslims occupy the well closest to the Quraishi army, and block off or destroy the other ones.
+When Muhammad responded in the latter, Hubab suggested that the Muslims occupy the well closest to the Qurayshi army, and block off or destroy the other ones.
 Muhammad accepted this decision and the plan was carried out at midnight.
 Muhammad had also given strict orders to not begin an attack without his sole permission.

 Muhammad spent the whole night of 12 March (16 Ramadan) praying near a tree.
 The Muslim army enjoyed a refreshing night of sleep, again believed by Muslims, to be a blessing from Allah.